Back to insights

 Effective in less than three months (January 2024), VCMDA introduces requirements for companies involved in marketing, selling, or purchasing carbon credits within the state of California.
 Each of these activities carries specific public disclosure requirements under the VCMDA.

 Let’s focus on the requirements for companies making climate-related claims.
-In the document, a specific reference is made to “claims regarding the achievement of net zero emissions, claims that the entity, related entity, or a product is ‘carbon neutral,’ or makes other claims implying the entity, related entity, or a product does not add net carbon dioxide or greenhouse gases to the climate or has made significant reductions to its carbon dioxide or greenhouse gas emissions”
+In the document, a specific reference is made to “claims regarding the achievement of net-zero emissions, claims that the entity, related entity, or a product is ‘carbon neutral,’ or makes other claims implying the entity, related entity, or a product does not add net carbon dioxide or greenhouse gases (GHG) to the climate or has made significant reductions to its carbon dioxide or greenhouse gas emissions”

 Below is a summary of the disclosure requirements.
 The first set of requirements applies to entities operating within the state of California and purchasing or using carbon credits sold within the state.
 These requirements only seem to apply if the company makes a climate-related claim, but that could potentially be interpreted broadly.